 Our 2020 Urdu classes are generally for adults and teens.
-If you are interested in a separate class for younger children that does not focus on literacy, please contact us at <email@example.com> as there may be other parents who are interested as well, in which case it may be possible to add a short spoken language class for young children.
+If you are interested in a separate class for younger children that does not focus on literacy, please contact us via the Contact form on our Contact page as there may be other parents who are interested as well, in which case it may be possible to add a short spoken language class for young children.

-Our Term 1 Introductory Urdu 101 class is specifically designed for adults (and older teens) who do not know how to read, write or speak the Urdu language, who who are unfamiliar with the Nastaʿlīq (نستعلیق) script.
+Our Introductory Urdu 101 course is specifically designed for adults (and older teens) who do not know how to read, write or speak the Urdu language, and who are unfamiliar with the Nastaʿlīq (نستعلیق) script.
 Subsequent Urdu 102-104 courses continue with reading and writing, grammar and vocabulary.
 These courses are taught on a rolling basis throughout the year.
 The 2020 Term 3 course is Urdu 103 and continues on from Urdu 101 and Urdu 102.

 Term 1 Introductory classes began with learning Nastaʿlīq script, writing and reading practice, and include basic introductory grammar and some conversation.
 Term 2 classes will continue with Nastaʿlīq reading and writing practice, and will continue with introductory grammar, vocabulary, and conversation.
 Adults and older teens who already understand and speak Urdu, but who do not know how to read and write in Nastaʿlīq, may chose to enroll in the Term 1 course only.

-Introductory Urdu 101 is being offered this year on Tuesday afternoons from 4:00-5:30pm during school Terms.
+Introductory Urdu 101-104 is currently offered this year on Tuesday afternoons from 4:00-5:30pm during school Terms.
 Each Term consists of 8 weekly classes.
-Urdu 103 Term 3 classes begin on Tuesday 11 February 2020 and run for eight successive weeks, with the last class of the Term held on Tuesday 31 March 2020.
-Subsequent classes (Urdu 102, 103, and 104) will be held in the same time slot for the rest of the year.
+Urdu 103 Term 3 classes begin on Tuesday 28 July 2020 and run for eight successive weeks, with the last class of the Term held on Tuesday 15 September 2020.
+Subsequent classes (Urdu 104) will be held in the same time slot for the rest of the year.